- How much does gap insurance cost in South Dakota?

 Is gap insurance required in South Dakota?

-Gap insurance isn't required by South Dakota law.
-However, your lender may require the coverage.
+Gap insurance isn't required by law in South Dakota, but your lender may require you to have the coverage.

 Who should buy gap insurance in South Dakota?